rbrunt/rbrunt.github.com/blog/_posts/2024-08-20-essential-windows-web-dev-tools.md

 #### [Prettier - Code Formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
 I have VSCode set to automatically format on save for most file types, and use Prettier for most frontend code.
 For backend code, I tend to use a language specific one, like [black](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) for Python.

-I like using a code formatters because it means I never have to make a decision about how to format code.
+I like using a code formatter because it means I never have to make a decision about how to format code.
 I just press save and get consistently formatted code which I find much more scannable.
 I know not everyone likes this loss of control, but for me the "I don't have to care about this" aspect is a big win.

 ## Oh My Posh